PART D. Proceedings in Court Cases Before Issuing Authorities

 See Rule 130 concerning venue when proceedings are conducted using advanced communication technology.

-Paragraph (C) requires that the defendant receive copies of the arrest warrant and the supporting affidavit(s) at the time of the preliminary arraignment.
+Paragraph (D) requires that the defendant receive copies of the arrest warrant and the supporting affidavit(s) at the time of the preliminary arraignment.
 See also Rules 513(A), 208(A), and 1003.
+See Rule 513.1(F) concerning a defendant’s access to arrest warrant information that has been sealed.

 When a defendant has not been promptly released from custody after a warrantless arrest, the defendant must be afforded a preliminary arraignment by the proper issuing authority without unnecessary delay.
 See Rule 519(A).

-See Rule 1003(D) for the procedures governing preliminary arraignments in the Municipal Court.
+See Rule 1003(D) for the procedures governing preliminary arraignments in the Philadelphia Municipal Court.

 Official Note